Best Watches Releasing In November 2023: Breitling, Cerruti, Piaget And More

 Cerruti 1881 Pesaro Men

 Another one for the sleek ‘Bond’ man — the new Pesaro collection from Cerruti 1881.
-Marrying art and heritage, the new Pesaro collection from Cerruti 1881.
 Marrying art and heritage, the Pesaro encapsulates the rich history of the ‘Italian Creative City’ within a 43mm diameter stainless-steel case.
 With a water resistance of up to 100 metres and powered by an accurate Japanese quartz movement (the same one across the five models in the collection), the Pesaro draws on modern values too, for the new generation of collectors.
 At 3 o’clock, you can find a useful date window underneath a magnifying cyclops on the crystal — for extra legibility.
 The dial itself is a stunning combination of textures with a central flat finish; and on the bezel, ten-minute markers with a luminous dot at the 12 o’clock position.

 Piaget Limelight Gala Watch